History of Geneva in Timeline

 2003: Charter for Public Transports

-2003: Average Apartment Rental Prices
+2003: Average Apartment Rental Price

-In 2003, the average price to rent an apartment in Geneva was 1163.30 Swiss francs (CHF) per month.
-A one-room apartment averaged 641.60 CHF, a two-room apartment 874.46 CHF, a three-room apartment 1126.37 CHF, and a six or more room apartment 2691.07 CHF.
+In 2003, the average apartment rent in Geneva was 1163.30 CHF per month.
+A one-room apartment was 641.60 CHF, a two-room apartment was about 874.46 CHF, a three-room apartment was about 1126.37 CHF and a six or more room apartment cost an average of 2691.07 CHF.

-2003: Yearly Sunshine Hours
+2003: Yearly Temperature

-In 2003, the mean yearly temperature was 11°C and the mean number of sunshine-hours per year was 2003
+In 2003, the mean yearly temperature was 11 °C and the mean number of sunshine-hours per year was 2003.

-2004: Creation of Public Transnational Body
+2004: Creation of Projet d’agglomération franco-valdo-genevois

 2008: Gender Distribution

-As of 2008, the gender distribution of the population was 47.8% male and 52.2% female.
+As of 2008, the gender distribution of the population in Geneva was 47.8% male and 52.2% female.

 2008: Full-Time Equivalent Jobs

-In 2008, there were 1,147 live births to Swiss citizens and 893 births to non-Swiss citizens, with 1,114 deaths of Swiss citizens and 274 non-Swiss citizen deaths.
+In 2008, there were 1,147 live births to Swiss citizens and 893 births to non-Swiss citizens in Geneva.

 2009: Construction Rate of New Housing Units